Beercow/OneDriveExplorer/README.md

 ## Usage

-**Note:** ode.settings file will need to be deleted when running new builds
+**Note:** 'ode.settings' file will need to be deleted when running new builds

 ## Requirements

-This project requires several additiona modules.
+This project requires several additional modules.
 You can install them with the provided requirements.txt file as follows:

 ```bash
 pip3 install -r requirements.txt